jtbuch/smlfire1.0/README.md

 # SMLFire1.0: a stochastic machine learning (SML) model for wildfire activity in the western United States

 A working repo for code, plots, and notes related to a SML based model of western US wildfires.
-The paper outlining the model and results is now available as a Geoscientific Model Development preprint: https://egusphere.copernicus.org/preprints/2022/egusphere-2022-1148/
+The paper outlining the model and results is now available as a Geoscientific Model Development paper: https://gmd.copernicus.org/articles/16/3407/2023/gmd-16-3407-2023.html

 Our study region with all fires between 1984 and 2020 is visualized with EPA Level III ecoregions below:
 ![plot](./paper_plots/github_repo_plot.png)